 Agree with your child, that they should speak with you before accepting any new friends over social media.
 Even if they think they know them.
 So, you can make sure it is who they believe it to be.

 It is easy for children to forget that the people they are speaking to online are real and have feelings that can be hurt.

-Even at an early age it is important to make your little one aware of cyber bullying.
-We, at Kiddi Caru Day Nurseries Group, introduce the topic by reading ‘Digi Duck’s Big Decision’ by Childnet International.
+Even at an early age, it is important to make your little one aware of cyber bullying.
+Kiddi Caru introduce the topic by reading internet safety stories (see our list below).

-If your child tells you they are being bullied, it is important to keep calm as this will already be an emotional situation for your little one.
-There are steps to help, from choosing to report or block individuals or content online, to speaking with the school if relevant and taking further action if bullying continues.
+If your child tells you they are being bullied, it is important to keep calm.
+As, this will already be an emotional situation for your little one.
+There are many steps to help you in this situation.
+From choosing to report or block individuals or content online, to speaking with the school and taking further action if bullying continues.